mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/getting-started/ingress/index.md

 navigationTitle: External Ingress
 title: External Ingress
 menuWeight: 90
-excerpt:
+excerpt: Creating an Ingress controller
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

 # Running an Ingress controller

+An Ingress is a collection of rules that allow inbound connections to reach the cluster services.
-In order to expose HTTP/S (L7) apps to the outside world - at least outside the DC/OS cluster - you can rely on [Kubernetes `Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress) resources.
+In order to expose HTTP/S (L7) apps to the outside world - at least outside the DC/OS cluster - one can rely on [Kubernetes `Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress) resources.
 However, simply creating the resource will have no effect.
 An Ingress controller is needed to satisfy an Ingress.

-This package does not install nor provide support for any specific Ingress controller, including [the ones listed below](#ingress-controllers).
+This package does not install or provide support for any specific Ingress controller, including [the ones listed below](#ingress-controllers).
 However, it does enable you to install any of your choosing.

-In future iterations of DC/OS Kubernetes, we will provide an Ingress controller that deeply integrates with DC/OS.
+In future iterations of DC/OS Kubernetes, we will provide an Ingress controller that integrates with DC/OS.

 ## Requirements

-- The DC/OS cluster needs at least one available public DC/OS agent where to run a public Kubernetes node.
+- The DC/OS cluster needs at least one available public DC/OS agent on which to run a public Kubernetes node.
 - The abovementioned DC/OS agent(s) must have no running workloads that reserve and/or bind to ports `80` or `443`.
-- The Kubernetes cluster needs at least one public Kubernetes node.
+- The Kubernetes cluster must have at least one public Kubernetes node.

-With respect to the second bullet item, it's worth noting that port reservations in DC/OS work on an honor-system basis.
-This means that there may be workloads running on a public DC/OS agent that actually _bind_ to ports `80` and/or `443` without actually _reserving_ them.
-The reverse is also true - for example, DC/OS Kubernetes will _reserve_ ports `80` and `443` on all public DC/OS agents where public Kubernetes nodes are deployed so that they can be used for ingress, but won't actually _bind_ to them.
+With respect to the second bullet item, it is worth noting that port reservations in DC/OS work on an honor-system basis.
+This means that there may be workloads running on a public DC/OS agent that actually **bind** to ports `80` and/or `443` without actually **reserving** them.
+The reverse is also true - for example, DC/OS Kubernetes will **reserve** ports `80` and `443` on all public DC/OS agents where public Kubernetes nodes are deployed so that they can be used for ingress, but won't actually **bind** to them.

-Based on one's availability needs, it is advised to have multiple public Kubernetes nodes.
-In order to specify the number of public Kubernetes nodes, set the value of the `kubernetes.public_node_count` option, accordingly:
+Based on your availability needs, it is advised to have multiple public Kubernetes nodes.
+In order to specify the number of public Kubernetes nodes, you must set the value of the `kubernetes.public_node_count` option, accordingly:

 ```json
 {